 Bring your thoughts and your feelings

 When you’re bringing your good, bad and ugly, pay attention to both your thoughts and your feelings.
 Sometimes we use those words interchangeably, but they are different and the difference is important.
 By feelings, we mean emotions like fear, excitement, anger and sadness.
-In counselling, where we may be looking at painful material, it can be tempting to leave our emotions out of it and stick to the (less painful) thoughts.
+In counselling, where we may be looking at painful events, it can be tempting to leave our emotions out of it and stick to the (less painful) thoughts.
 The problem with that is that we can’t process events fully unless we engage with our emotions.
 If you are more comfortable sharing your thoughts, try to tune in to your emotions more often, both inside and outside the therapy room.
 If that’s tricky, your counsellor will be able to help you.

 Expect therapy to take time